-Elements of the Bionic Bigfoot sub-series stem from cultural trends related to cryptozoology and alien visitations.
+Elements of the Bionic Bigfoot sub-series spring from cultural trends related to cryptozoology and alien visitations.
 Cryptozoologists study cryptids, creatures from myth and legend, mostly trying to verify their existence in the real world.
 Interest sparked after the Dinsdale film (1960) which reportedly offers evidence for the Loch Ness Monster, and the Patterson-Gimlin film (1967), doing the same for Sasquatch, spread publicly.
 Add to this our longstanding fascination with aliens, not just growing from science fiction but from various UFO sightings and books such as Erich von Däniken’s Chariots of the Gods?
 (1968) that tout hypotheses about aliens who traveled here and gave ancient civilizations technologies while being mistaken for gods.
 Other books — Passport to Magonia: From Folklore to Flying Saucers (1969) by Jacques Vallée, for example – list hundreds of UFO sightings over a century, spawning yet another field, ufology.
 These fringe explorations inspired television shows, among them The Man from Atlantis, In Search of . . ., Kolchak: The Night Stalker, Unsolved Mysteries, and the Bionic Bigfoot subset within SMDM.
 The paranormal was big, and networks knew how to exploit it.

 When Kenner released their twelve-inch SMDM action figures, they included Bionic Bigfoot along with two other villains, the Fembot and Dr. Dolenz’s Mr. X. In fact, there’s two action figures for Sasquatch, a furry Andre the Giant version and one representing Ted Cassidy, complete with removable chest plate to reveal his nyosynthetics.
 Now if that doesn’t cement Bionic Bigfoot’s immortality, I’m not sure what will.